 This program is being carried out in collaboration with Claims and uses resources from across the organization.
-Additional benefits of the program include reduced opportunities for fraud; a positive impact on downstream claims loss costs; and improved processing times.
+Additional benefits of the program include reducing opportunities for fraud, positively impacting downstream claims loss costs, and improving processing times.
 The Claims Department also uses the high-resolution photos and roof measurements in the Claims process.
 A sample risk management report is included in Appendix A.